K-PaaS/application-platform-guide-eng/install/application_platform/bosh.md

 # <div id='1'/>1.
 Document Outline

 ## <div id='1.1'/>1.1.
 Purpose
-BOSH, which can distribute service systems to cloud environments, is an open-source project that integrates release engineering, development, and software lifecycle management.
+BOSH, which can deploy service systems to cloud environments, is an open-source project that integrates release engineering, development, and software lifecycle management.
 The purpose of this document is to install BOSH in an Inception environment (installation environment).

 ## <div id='1.2'/>1.2.
 Range
 This document was written based on installing and configuring packages and libraries for BOSH installation based on Linux environments (Ubuntu 18.04) and using them to install BOSH.